rpp0/emma/README.md

 ## EMcap

 EMcap is a tool that allows for convenient capturing and storage of EM trace datasets using Software Defined Radios (SDRs).

+See `emcap.py -h` for a full list of available commands.

+## Citing

+If this project was helpful to you and you wish to credit the project, you could list the following citation in your work:

+Robyns, P., Quax, P. and Lamotte, W. 2018.
+Improving CEMA using Correlation Optimization.
+IACR Transactions on Cryptographic Hardware and Embedded Systems.
+2019, 1 (Nov.
+2018), 1-24.
+DOI:https://doi.org/10.13154/tches.v2019.i1.1-24.